Naohiro2g/rsp-test/README.md

 Enter "hello" to the Python dialog to run the "hello" blocks in Scratch.

-You can enter Japanse text, too.
+You can enter Japanese text, too.
 Try "こんにちは"

 Scratch code RSP_remote_sensors_protocol.sb is to help you understand the mechanism.